Download eBooks & Wiring Diagrams (FREE)

 Installation Guide

-Below is an installation diagram for how to integrate a grey water jerry can to the sink.
+Below is an installation diagram for how to integrate a greywater jerry can into the sink.

 Connecting sink to grey water tank for camper van sink system.